 - Newsletter: Archives of the Committee’s newsletter from 2005 to the present.

-- Prizes: The Committee on Lesbian, Gay, Bisexual, and Transgender History awards five prizes for outstanding work in lesbian, gay, bisexual, transgendered, transsexual, and queer history.
+- Prizes: The Committee on Lesbian, Gay, Bisexual, and Transgender History awards five prizes for outstanding work in lesbian, gay, bisexual, transgender, and queer history.
 This page describes those prizes and lists past winners and citations.

 - Syllabi: A collection of recently taught courses by members of the Committee on LGBT History

-- CLGBTH In Action: Includes a listing of recent publications by members, a database of dissertations in LGBT history, reports by the Committee, and programs of past annual meetings and other information regarding the activities of the CLGBTH.
+- CLGBTH In Action: Includes a database of dissertations in LGBTQ history, reports by the Committee, and programs of past annual meetings and other information regarding the activities of the CLGBTH.

 - Contact Us: Our current contact information.